 Anything for money…..
 There is NOTHING that can be done to eliminate corruption in our country..!!
 We all speak volumes about a corruption free nation but we ourselves promote it in absolute helplessness..!!
 And Ohh??
 Safety and respect for women???? what does that mean?
 I don’t remember coming across any term like that during my journey…

-The sculptures in the main hall of the Veerabhadra temple gives us the specifications to measure the beauty of a perfect man and a perfect woman.
+The main shrine of this architectural complex is the Virbhadra temple.
+The human figurines/ sculptures in its main hall are believed to be made up to the specifications to measure the beauty of a perfect man and a perfect woman.

-Nagalingesvara- Carved out of a natural boulder to the west of the shrine, is a seven-hooded Naga sheltering a black-polished lingam cradled in its ribbed coils.
+2. The idol of Nagalingesvara– Carved out of a natural boulder to the west of the shrine, is a seven-hooded Naga sheltering a black-polished lingam cradled in its ribbed coils.
 A saptamatrika panel is placed below to the right.
 History tells us that the sculptor had come home for lunch one day.
-His mother said she would be back soon with food.
-She was surprised when she had returned.
-She exclaimed “Oh my son..!!
+His mother said she would be back soon with food for him.
+She was surprised with her son’s work when she returned and exclaimed “Oh my son..!!
 You have carved such a big and a beautiful statue in such a short interval.”
 Even before she completed, a big crack developed across the linga.
 This makes it un-worthy of any Pooja/ offerings at the temple.

-Among the several ornate pillars that decorate the temple corridor, one takes a special mention in several architectural marvels lists- The hanging pillar.
-It doesn’t rest completely on the ground and hence a sheet of paper can be easily passed through the gap under it.
+3. The hanging pillar– Among the several ornate pillars that decorate the temple corridor, this one takes a special mention as an architectural marvel.
+The pillar doesn’t rest completely on the ground and hence a sheet of paper can be easily passed through the gap beneath it.
+The roofs of these corridors are also adorned with several ancient painting, however they are largely lost due to apathy.
+Another noticeable feature on these pillars are the certain designs engravings specific to this temple.
+These designs are said to be the inspiration for the traditional Lepakshi prints found on Sarees around this area.

-This Kalyana mantapa has been depicted as the site of the celestial wedding between Shiva and Parvati, and each of the pillars is a celebration of this – drummers and musicians adding to the atmosphere and lesser gods and goddesses blessing the couple.
-A similar place is believed to exist in Kailasa and it was therefore pronounced that a place more beautiful shouldn’t exist on the earth.
-And hence, this remains unfinished.
+4. Kalyana mantapa-This incomplete structure has been depicted as the site of the celestial wedding of Shiva and Parvati.
+Each pillar here is supposed to be installed in celebration of this event.
+Hence, one can notice that there are depictions of drummers and musicians, gods and goddesses among others engraved in these pillars.
+A similar place is believed to exist in Kailash and it was therefore pronounced that a place more beautiful shouldn’t exist on the earth.
+And hence, this Kalyana mantapa was left unfinished.

-As the history says, the place could have got its name referring to the two brothers- Veeranna and Virupanna, under King Achutaraya of the Vijayanagara dynasty.
-The latter who was the treasurer of Penukonda province (today’s Anantpur) spared no expense to have the temple built the way he wished as a tribute to the Lord, as his mute son regained his speech after playing near the Udbhava moorthy of Shiva which was on this hillock, leading to suspicions from the king about embezzlement of money.
-In grief and in anticipation of royal punishment, Virupanna plucked out his own eyes and threw them against the wall.
+5. History says, the place could have got its name referring to the two brothers- Veeranna and Virupanna, under King Achutaraya of the Vijayanagar dynasty.
+Virupanna got this temple built as a tribute to the Lord as his mute son regained his speech while he was playing near the Udbhava Moorthy of Shiva on this hillock.
+It is said that Virupanna spared no expense while having this temple constructed.
+However, since he was the treasurer of Penukonda province (today’s Anantapur), the money he was splurging lead to suspicions from the king about embezzlement of money.
+It is said that, Virupanna plucked out his own eyes and threw them against the wall in grief and in anticipation of royal punishment.
 And thus, lepa-akshi (blinded eyes).
 Till date one can find those blood stains on that wall.
-It has even been tested and proven that the blood stains are indeed real..!!
+The locals say that it has even test have proven that the blood stains are indeed real..!!

-The Basava / Nandi is the largest monolithic Nandi in India.
+7. The statue of Basava or the Nandi is the largest monolithic Nandi in India.
 It is built facing the Naga Linga within the temple complex.
 However, this is half a kilometer away from the main temple.

 Every girl has a Superman in her life..
 For some it could be her father or in some case- a distant uncle..
 And for me- it is “My Super Grandpa”.The wooden bridge layed across a brook in my hometown is one of the many reasons for which he is immortal in the memories of the nearby villagers even a decade after his departure.
 So, now I get down to how this happened: